owncloud/docs/docs/checking-broken-links.md

 Note: in the example output above, only the first entry is a genuine broken link.
 All the others in the list are example links, and therefore not broken.

-## Public Available Linkcheckers
+## Publicly Available Linkcheckers

 ### Linkcheck by Filip Hracek

-This is a extreme fast and very comfortable / configurable link checker.
+This is a extremely fast and very comfortable / configurable link checker.

 A description of ``linkcheck`` can be found [here](https://github.com/filiph/linkcheck#linkcheck).
 Follow [this](https://github.com/filiph/linkcheck#step-1-install-dart) procedure,